Utilize CIM (pronounced Kim), our new curriculum management software, to submit course, policy, and program proposals to CAPC.

 Use the links below to access CIM forms and training.

-Temporary Spring 2017: Click here to request that a current policy be migrated for editing in CIM.
+Temporary Spring & Fall 2017: Click here to request that a current policy be migrated for editing in CIM.

 Utilize this form to propose new division, college, or department policies.
 The form is also used to add policies to specific programs of study.